Policies

 Sophisticated investors:

-- Do not receive the same level of regulatory protections as non-sophisticated investors.
+- Do not benefit from the specific protections afforded to non-sophisticated investors.

-- Do not need to complete the entry knowledge test or simulation of ability to bear loss.
+- Are not required to complete the entry knowledge test or the simulation of the ability to bear loss.

 Client Categorisation Process